Johnz86/rclone-kit/README.md

 Run `uv run ruff format .` and `uv run ruff check --fix .` before committing.

-See `docs/release_process.md` for how release builds and publishing work.
+See `docs/implementation_and_build_pipeline.md` for the implementation, contribution workflow, and build pipeline.
+See `docs/release_process.md` for release recording and publishing.